composer-synchronizer/composer-synchronizer/docs/Available synchronizers.md

 - Alias: `nette`
 - During the first initialization creates a `composer-synchronizer.neon` file in the `app/config` directory.
+- The file can be loaded in bootstrap.php before the `config.local.neon`.

 **Paths placeholders**
 - appDir => app